syncfusion-content/flutter-docs/Flutter/circular-charts/export-circular-chart.md

 ## Export PDF

-Similar to the above way, we can also export the rendered chart as a PDF document.
+Similar to the above way, we can also export the rendered circular chart as a PDF document.
 We create the pdf document using pdf component.
 This can be done in the application level itself and please find the code snippet below.

 **Add dependency**

-Add the following packages to the dependencies in your pubspec.yaml file.
+Add the following additional packages to the dependencies in your pubspec.yaml file.

 {% highlight dart %}